Board of Supervisors

 The Roanoke County Board of Supervisors is comprised of five board members who serve four-year terms.
 Each year the Board elects one member as Chairman and another member as Vice Chairman.
 The County operates under the County Administrator form of government.

-The board is an elected body of five members representing magisterial districts of approximately 18,000 citizens each:
+The board is an elected body of five members representing magisterial districts of approximately 18,000 citizens each.
+The magisterial districts are

 The Board of Supervisors enacts ordinances, establishes policies, sets the tax rates, and approves the budget in accordance with the desires of the residents and applicable state and federal laws.